Orange, New South Wales: Media

 Subscription television service Foxtel is available in Orange and the surrounding region via satellite.

 The local newspapers are the Central Western Daily, The Orange App (online daily news), the Midstate Observer and Orange City Life.

 Attractions

 Orange has many attractions.
 There are bush walking trails in Orange including; Spring Glade Walking Track, Cook Park Heritage Walk, Summits Walking Tracks, Nangar National Park and Mullion Range State Conservation Area.
 Borenore Caves is a series of limestone caves.
 Duntryleague Golf Club and Clubhouse, Mount Canobolas and Federal Falls in the Mount Canobolas State Conservation Area, Lake Canobolas, Gnoo Blas Motor Racing Circuit, the historic centre of Orange and the Orange Botanic Gardens are also near the town.
+Elephant Park, near Moulder Park, got its name from when circuses visited the town, and the elephants seen there.

 Transport

 Roads

 Orange is situated on the Mitchell Highway, linking the city to Molong, Wellington, Dubbo and Bourke to the north west, and to Bathurst to the east and from there to Sydney via the Great Western Highway (260 km).
 Due west are Parkes (100 km) and Forbes (125 km), which is midway along the Newell Highway, running from Brisbane, Queensland to Melbourne, Victoria.
 In 2007 a bypass road, known as the northern distributor road, was opened for use after decades of planning.